OpenLiberty/ci.gradle/docs/installApps.md

 If you target an application to the `dropins` folder, no configuration is needed to get the server to start the application.
 When you want to configure an application in server.xml, the `location` is relative to the `apps` folder.
 Applications in the `apps` folder are not started without configuration.
 If you configure an application to install to the `apps` folder and it is not configured, default configuration is created in the `configDropins` folder.

+Multiple applications can be installed to the `apps` or `dropins` directories.
+This can be done by adding application files, or the tasks that generate these files, to the respective list.

 ### Example:

 ```groovy